![]() |

 (Jessie) Nesting?

-(Cliff) Or trying to.
-Yeah, he'll hibernate through the next great fire unless a bolt of lightning knocks him out of bed first.
+(Cliff) Yeah, and he'll hibernate through the next great fire unless the earthquake knocks him out of bed first.
 (Cliff chuckles, picks up gloves...carefully puts them on and ...wearily picks up chainsaw.)
 And thanks for stopping by.

 (Jessie) Thanks for the advice.

-(Cliff) Oh and uh....do you hear that engine?
-Excuse me....I gotta make a quick phone call (picks up cell phone and turns his back to the camera-camera pans trees and focuses on birds rustling in the underbrush) Cliff finishes call and hangs up).
+(Cliff) Oh and uh....do you hear that weed wacker?
+Excuse me....I gotta make a quick phone call (picks up portable phone and turns his back to the camera-camera pans trees and focuses on birds rustling in the underbrush) Cliff finishes call and hangs up).
 I just had to do that.
 I knew it was him.
 Why don't you go talk to Don Coyne?
 I think you know him through Sierra Club volleyball.

 (Jessie) You mean "Sky" Don?
 Plays on the advanced court?